danieltan1517/chess-jai/README.md

 * Thank you to Daniel Shawul for translating Stockfish NNUE into C. His work was the basis for my NNUE implementation. [nnue-probe](https://github.com/dshawul/nnue-probe)
 * Thank you to Jonathan Blow, for allowing me access to the Jai Compiler Beta.
 [Jai-Community-Wiki](https://github.com/Jai-Community/Jai-Community-Library)
 * [Berserk Chess Engine](https://github.com/jhonnold/berserk) was a great chess engine I learned a lot from.
 The code is well-organized and well-written.
 I highly recommend looking through Jay Honnold's work if you want to learn how to take your chess engine to the next level.
+* [The Stockfish PyTorch NNUE Guide](https://github.com/glinscott/nnue-pytorch/blob/master/docs/nnue.md) is an incredibly detailed look at how NNUE works.
+I recommend reading it over and over again to get a full grasp about what is going on.